johnmicky1/infrastructure-automation-using-terraform/Lab.md

            -Go to the window before the search bar on GCP & click *new project*.
            -Give it a name and choose *create*.

-*Step2:* Enable the Compute Engine API in the Navigation Menu.
-           -Go to APIs & Services.
-           -Choose, Enable APIs and Sevices.
-           -Type Compute Engine API in the search Bar, when it appeats please enable it.

-*Step3:* Create a service account.
+ *Step2:* Create a service account.
            -Go to IAM & Admin in the Navigation Menu.
            -Click service Accounts.
            -Create service account, Give it a name & Click *create*

         To Grant terrafom Access to the Project:
-           -Select Role and choose project Editor.
+           -Click Add Roles and choose
-           -Click continue
-           -Click Create Key
+                 *project Editor Role*
+                 *compute Admin Role*
+                 *Compute Network Admin*

+ *Step3:* create Json Key
+           -Iam & Admin
+           -Service Accounts
+           -Click on the 3 dots on the right
+           -Edit
-           -Choose json & download (To ease applying the name in the tempate please shorten it please ) Take note of the json file and project ID as the are used in the template.
+           -Add key >>> create new key >>>  Json >>> create and Download -Choose json & download (To ease applying the name in the tempate please shorten it please ) Take note of the json file and project ID as the are used in the template.

-*Step4:* Grant more Access to the Service Account  by:
+*Step4:* Make sure the Compute Engine API in the Navigation Menu is enabled.
-           -Navigating to IAM & ADMIN
+           -Go to APIs & Services.
-           -Choose the first service Account you created and click *Edit* -Click on *Add another role*
-           -choose Compute Admin
-           -*Add another role* choose Network Admin and *Save*
+           -Choose, Enable APIs and Sevices.
+           -Type Compute Engine API in the search Bar, when it appeats please enable it.

+*

 ## Lets Now Deploy
            -We use the terminal.
 There are four main commands for starters, that is to say: